ezrakahn/FLCAC-Submission-Guidance/submission_guidance_revised.md

 The following section presents an introduction to the metadata descriptors and conventions LCA Commons uses to implement ISO 14048 guidance using available conventions where possible.
 Datasets are prepared using the openLCA desktop LCA modeling software.

 ## Metadata descriptors and publication conventions
 This section gives an overview on conventions for preparing and documenting data for publication on the LCA Commons.
+The use of authoritative data elements, such as Elementary Flow names, categories, and impact methods require importing database templates from the www.lcacommons.gov repository.
+Creating copies of authoritative elements in openLCA will break links and dependencies with other reference objects or related datasets.

 Fields for metadata and LCA descriptors are accessible through the openLCA interface.
 Detailed specifications for metadata and instructions for entering them into openLCA can be found in the Appendicies.
 ### Naming Conventions
 #### Naming Conventions: Unit Processes
 In the naming of processes and flows, the LCA Commons treats processes as activities performing one or more functions, and flows as materials, energy, or services that can be exchanged.
 Process names shall describe the activity and any qualities specific to it.
 Flow names shall describe the flow and any qualities specific to it, and *shall be considered independent from any activity and process*, thus process qualities or references will not be included in the flow name or documentation.